andweber/loxberry-plugin-kalliope/README.md

 - Proof of Voice Control of Loxone

 Version 0.5
-- Configuring Kalliope using the webfrontend
+- Advanced configuring of Kalliope using the webfrontend (Support multiple Miniserver, Trigger Selection, etc.)

 Future feature collection
 - Edit brain using webfrontend